-- Take aspirin or acetaminophen (Tylenol and other brands) if you have a fever.
-Do not give aspirin to children.
+- Take aspirin or acetaminophen if you have a fever.
+DO NOT give aspirin to children.

-- Use a humidifier or steam in the bathroom.
+- Breathe moist air by using a humidifier or steaming up the bathroom.

 Certain medicines that you can buy without a prescription can help break up or loosen mucus.
 Look for the word "guaifenesin" on the label.
-Ask the pharmacist if you need help finding it.
+Ask the pharmacist for help finding it.

-If your symptoms do not improve or if you are wheezing, your doctor may prescribe an inhaler to open your airways.
+If your symptoms do not improve or if you are wheezing, your provider may prescribe an inhaler to open your airways.

-If your doctor thinks you also have bacteria in your airways, he or she may prescribe antibiotics.
+If your provider thinks you also have bacteria in your airways, they may prescribe antibiotics.
 This medicine will only get rid of bacteria, not viruses.
-A bacterial infection is more common if you also have a chronic lung disease like COPD.

 Other tips include: